learn-co-students/rails-refactoring-001/README.md

 * Start up the server and play around with the app, which is currently fully functioning
 * We're going to focus on refactoring the code in the GithubConnection class, which handles making get requests.
 * Read through this Readme and the resources
-* There are a few tests that are passing with the current code; make sure your refactor code also passes the tests.

 ## Methodology